Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Asymptotic behavior of the solution curve at big-bang and Thurston boundary

-Let us now compute the $\gamma-$length of a geodesic in the homotopy class $[\mathcal{C}]$ and relate it to its transverse measure associated to the measured foliation of the holomorphic quadratic differential $\phi_{\tau}$.
+Let us understand the limiting behavior of the transverse measure of a closed homotopically non-trivial curve $\mathcal{C}$ with respect to the vertical foliation at a heuristic level.
+We now compute the $\gamma-$length of a geodesic in the homotopy class $[\mathcal{C}]$ and relate it to its transverse measure associated with the measured foliation of the holomorphic quadratic differential $\phi$.
 Through the unique solution of the Monge-Ampere equation, the Gauss map equation defines a ray structure of the Einstein equations.
-Therefore analyzing the asymptotic behaviour of the Monge-Ampere equation is in principle the same as analysing the Gauss map equation while satisfying the Einstein's equations through the associated Hamilton-Jacobi equation.
+Therefore analyzing the asymptotic behavior of the Monge-Ampere equation is in principle the same as analyzing the Gauss map equation while satisfying Einstein's equations through the associated Hamilton-Jacobi equation.
 In addition, analysis of the Gauss map equation seems more tractable (and relevant) because we have a handful of estimates from the elliptic equations associated with the Einstein dynamics.
 Using the Gauss map equation, we obtain

-We do know the fact that $\rho\in\mathcal{T}\Sigma_{g}$ is fixed and the $\rho-$length of $\mathcal{C}$ is bounded (due to the properness of the Dirichlet energy which remains finite in the interior of the Teichm\"uller space).
+We do know the fact that $\rho\in\mathcal{T}\Sigma_{p}$ is fixed and the $\rho-$length of $\mathcal{C}$ is bounded (due to the properness of the Dirichlet energy which remains finite in the interior of the Teichm\"uller space).
 Following the Gauss map equation, we have the following

 that is,